EvanHerman/timeline-express/readme.txt

 * Highly extensible
 * Translatable

+><strong>Pro Features</strong>

+> - Setup multiple Timelines and assign announcements to any or all of the timelines.
+> - Assign categories to announcements.
+> - All new sorting features.
+Sort timelines by categories or by timeline.
+> - Display categories on single announcement templates.
+> - Priority support, code snippets provided when needed etc.

+><a href="http://www.evan-herman.com/wordpress-plugin/timeline-express/" title="Upgrade Now!">Get the premium version now!</a>

 **Translated**

 Timeline express comes ready for translation.
 I would love to get things translated into as many languages as possible.
 At the moment the following translations are available for Timeline Express :